soulchild/logos-api/README.md

 ## Thank you

+Kudos to all the [people doing the hard work](#logo-sources) of compiling and creating the logos!

-Many thanks to [gilbarbara](https://github.com/gilbarbara) for compiling/creating the logos!
+Thanks to [DG-i](https://www.dg-i.net) for hosting the API.

 ## Authors